 The best part is that it's the best option when it comes to energy saving because you can digitally regulate the speed to low, medium, and high depending on the status of your swimming pool.

-One of the best variable speed pump that is fully programmable is Hayward Variable Speed Pump that comes with great power saving feature and it's Energy Star Certified.
+The best variable speed pumps that are fully programmable are Pentair SuperFlo Variable Speed Pump and Hayward Variable Speed Pump that come with great power saving feature and are Energy Star Certified.

 2. Size of Your Swimming Pool in Gallons